 If you are married, sooner or later you will have to deliver some difficult or heartbreaking news to your spouse.
-Maybe you got the phone call about your spouse’s dad being in a car accident and you don't want to tell him/her.
-Or maybe it was your spouse letting you know he/she did not get the job they’ve been working so hard to get.
-Maybe there is something bigger that you know you need to get off of your chest—something that is sure to be a "truth bomb."
+Maybe you got the phone call about your spouse’s dad being in a car accident and you don't want to tell him/her because you hate to see them hurt, worried, anxious, etc. Or maybe it was your spouse letting you know they did not get the job they’ve been working so hard to get.
+Maybe there is something bigger that you know you need to get off of your chest—something that is sure to be a "truth bomb" and you just can't wrap your head around how to share this news.
 Let’s face it, life is hard at times.
 So, what’s the right way to handle these disappointments?

-I recently got some really heartbreaking news that would impact both Tami and I. I knew that I would need to tell Tami and bring her up to speed, but how I wondered?
+I recently got some really heartbreaking news that would impact both Tami and I in different and difficult ways.
+I knew that I would need to tell Tami and bring her up to speed, but I wondered how?
 I really hate to see her so hurt and disappointed.
 So, what is the best way to share some heartbreaking and/or difficult news with your spouse when you do not what to see them hurt?

 First, You Must Tell Them

 First things first.
 It is almost always best to be open and transparent with your spouse, to share the truth with them and whole truth.
+Trust is a foundational thing in a marriage, and therefore is not optional.
+Yet this doesn't make things any easier.
 In a healthy marriage, each spouse is responsible for their own feelings.
-In a difficult situation, this means that I must take ownership of my response to something and my spouse must take ownership of theirs.
+In a difficult situation, this means that I must take ownership of my response to something and my spouse must take ownership of her.
 If I try to control Tami's response by holding back some or all of the truth, that is on me, not her.

 Make no mistake, I can and should comfort and support her in these times, but I should not attempt to control her feelings or protect her from the truth.